Dimev/slsg/README.md

 # Minification
-all html passed in via withHtml is minified, as well as all stylesheets under `style/` the `minifyHtml`, `minifyCss` and `minifyJs` functions can be used to minify html, css and javascript respectively TODO
+all html passed in via withHtml is minified, as well as all stylesheets under `style/` the `minifyhtml`, `minifycss` and `minifyjs` functions can be used to minify html, css and javascript respectively TODO

 # Config